I Can’t Choose Between These Two Countries—And You Don’t Have To Either

 - Available labor pool and possibility to acquire work permits for non-local labor

-Panama is the screaming champion on this score, a true tax haven, while Colombia qualifies as a high-tax jurisdiction, with, for example, a corporate tax rate as high as 33%.
+Panama is the screaming champion on this score, a true tax haven, while Colombia qualifies as a high-tax jurisdiction, with, for example, a corporate tax rate as high as 33% and a top personal marginal rate of 39%.

-However, if you’re a retiree making a move with retirement income, you probably don’t have to care about this.
+However, if you’re a retiree making a move with retirement income, you probably don’t have to worry about this.

 Top-quality, international-standard care is available in Panama City.
 Outside the capital, the standard of care in this country falls.